At least 10 dead as private jet crashes into vehicles on Malaysia highway

 All eight people on board the aircraft along with two passing motorists died in the crash, the authorities said.

+The plane had obtained approval to land at Subang airport after departing from the northern resort island of Langkawi, transport minister Anthony Loke said.
+He added that the aircraft then veered off its flight path and plunged towards the ground.

 The craft lost contact with air traffic control and crashed into a motorbike and a car, Selangor police chief Hussein Omar Khan said.

 "There was no emergency call, the aircraft had been given clearance to land," he added.

+The aircraft made first contact with Subang air traffic control tower at 2.47pm local time and was given landing clearance at 2.48 pm, according to civil aviation authority chief executive Norazman Mahmud.

 Dashcam video from a number of passing vehicles showed the aircraft exploding into a fireball after hitting the edge of the highway.